Robert Dowd (ice hockey)

 Robert Dowd (born 26 May 1988) is an English professional ice hockey player currently playing with UK Elite Ice Hockey League (EIHL) side Sheffield Steelers.

-He also previously played in the HockeyAllsvenskan for IF Troja/Ljungby and Elite Ice Hockey League for the Sheffield Steelers and the Belfast Giants and is a three-time EIHL champion, twice with Sheffield in 2009 and 2011 and once with Belfast in 2012.
-He was the top British points scorer in 2012 with 72 points and was named British Player of the team.
+He also previously played in the HockeyAllsvenskan for IF Troja/Ljungby and Elite Ice Hockey League for the Sheffield Steelers and the Belfast Giants and is a six-time EIHL champion, five times with Sheffield in 2009, 2011, 2015, 2016 and 2024 and once with Belfast in 2012.
+He was the top British points scorer in 2012 with 72 points and was named British Player of the Year.
 He is also a member of the Great Britain national ice hockey team.

-On 22 April 2012, it was announced Dowd had signed with Swedish team IF Troja/Ljungby who play in the HockeyAllsvenskan, the country's second tier league.
+On 22 April 2012, it was announced Dowd had signed with Swedish team IF Troja/Ljungby, who play in the HockeyAllsvenskan, the country's second-tier league.

-In 2013, Dowd agreed a deal to return to former club Sheffield Steelers for the 2013–14 season.
+In 2013, Dowd agreed a deal to return to his former club, Sheffield Steelers, for the 2013–14 season.

 In October 2020, following news that the 2020-21 Elite League season was indefinitely suspended due to ongoing coronavirus restrictions, Dowd and fellow Sheffield forward Marc-Olivier Vallerand agreed deals to sign for Italy2 side HC Eppan Pirates.

 The move to Italy was a temporary switch, with Dowd agreeing a two-year contract extension with Sheffield until 2023 before the move was confirmed.

+At the start of the 2023–24 EIHL season, Dowd was named Captain of the Sheffield Steelers.
+Later that season, he was also named the captain for Great Britain.

+On 19 October 2024, Dowd scored a goal in a 6-3 win over the Glasgow Clan.
+It was the 740th point of his career, making him the EIHL's all-time leading point-scorer.